3 Routes to Enhancing Self Awareness

 3. Empower yourself

 If we don’t think we can change something then we will suffer by our own head, heart, and hand.
 When you notice and acknowledge the things that make you afraid or cause you anxiety, you also empower yourself to transition or transform that energy into something more meaningful for you.
 We empower ourselves through honesty, openness and our integral dimensions of wisdom.
 We are so scared to fail that we fail to try, we are so fearful of being seen that we hide our heart behind a fake smile, we are so anxious of change that we close the door to it…and yet all these thoughts and emotions can be used as tools to reinforce our strength and individual impact upon the world.
-We move toward an enlightened way of being when we guide ourselves from a place of lack toward a place of fullness.
+As human beings, we move toward an enlightened way of being when we guide ourselves from a place of lack toward a place of fullness.

 Energy is neither bad nor good, it is simply energy.
 It is where we choose to direct that energy that makes all the difference on how we empower ourselves to live according to our truth, values, and purpose.